Secris/Randomness/README.md

 Randomness
 ==========

-A general catch all for random stuff I write
+A general catch all for random stuff I write.

+All code in the repo is distributed under GPL.